tianroy/policy_value/README.md

 our knowledge about the balance between risk and return that investors demand.
 However, before that, on part 4.2 some considerations are provided regarding the understanding of risk that a pool of life settlement entails.

+to do:
+add a default % for each insurance co.